Brief Detail of RAP Assessment Criteria:

 Research Report – Assessment

-The purpose of the Research Report is to give you an opportunity to demonstrate a range of Technical and Professional Skills in:
+The aim of the Research Report is to enable an opportunity for the student to show their Technical and Professional Skills in the following:

 and Graduate Skills in: